KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/README.md

 - **Benchmark sensitivity:** MMLU on a strong base model (Qwen2.5-7B, ~75% baseline) leaves little room for differentiation at 500 steps.
 - **MMLU subset:** Due to 24GB VRAM constraint, evaluated with `--limit 200` (200 samples per subject).
 - **Hardware:** Tested on a gaming laptop (HP Omen), not server-grade hardware.
+- **QLoRA precision ceiling (partial):** 4-bit quantized base model masks Phase2 precision differences in train loss (C ≈ G), but NOT in MMLU subcategory distribution (G > C in all categories).
+The bottleneck constrains loss sensitivity while still allowing different weight distributions that manifest in downstream benchmarks.

 ---